 If there is still glue residue left, add more oil, rub it in, let it sit, then scrape it off and wash again.

-It might seem like it takes a lot of time or effort to remove the labels.
-Most of the time is just letting the jar sit though.
+It might seem like it takes a lot of time or effort to get the labels off jars, but most of the time is just letting the jar sit.
 I usually put the jar in the dish water when I do dishes and let it soak.
 This way it’s just like another dish to wash and doesn’t really add much extra time.

 How to Remove Labels from Glass Jars: